$L^q$-norm bounds for arithmetic eigenfunctions via microlocal Kakeya-Nikodym estimate: Introduction

-We will prove Theorem \ref{thm microlocal KN} in Section \ref{sec 3}.
-This theorem can be viewed as the $L^6$-version of Theorem 1.1 and Lemma 3.9 in \cite{Mar16}, where Marshall used the amplification method to bound the $L^2$-mass of $\psi$ restricted to a geodesic segment with frequency localized.
-We give the amplification inequality in Proposition \ref{prop: amplification inequality} by integrating the amplified pretrace formula against a test function under the operator $A_\nu^{\theta_0}$.
-Let $\gamma$ be the geodesic segment centered in $A_\nu^{\theta_0}$.
-Similar to usual amplification arguments, we have a counting problem and an analytic problem.
-The counting problem is to estimate the number of times a Hecke operator maps $\gamma$ back close to itself, which has been studied by Marshall \cite[Section 3.2]{Mar16}.
-Using the microlocal support of $A_\nu^{\theta_0}$, we can reduce the analytic problem to several known results from \cite{sogge881,Mar16,Mar16HigerRank}, which will be proved in Proposition \ref{prop: bound for I_A}.
+We will prove Theorem \ref{thm: improved KN norm} in Section \ref{sec 3} by the method of arithmetic amplification from \cite{IS95}.
+Similar to usual amplification arguments, we have counting problems and analytic problems.
+The counting problem (see Lemma \ref{lem: Hecke return new}) for \eqref{i3} is to estimate the number of times a Hecke operator maps $\gamma$ back close to itself.
+Using the microlocal support of $A_\nu^{\theta_0}$, we can reduce the analytic problem to an oscillatory integral estimate appearing in \cite{Mar16}, which will be proved in Proposition \ref{prop: bound for I_A}.